scarv/xcrypto/README.md

 ## Overview

-Such workloads are commonly expected to satisfy a challenging and diverse range of traditional design metrics, including some combination of high-throughput, low-latency, low-footprint, power-efficiency, and high-assurance, while executing in what is potentially an adversarial environment.
+A given cryptographic workload is commonly expected to satisfy a challenging and diverse range of traditional design metrics, including some combination of high-throughput, low-latency, low-footprint, power-efficiency, and high-assurance, while executing in what is potentially an adversarial environment.
 A large design space of options can be drawn from when developing